 We say it every time but pre-preparation is key.
 Organising your menu before you leave will help reduce stress when it comes to meal times (check out this blog for easy recipe ideas).
 Half the excitement of beach camping is catching your own dinner, yes, but it's better to be well-prepared incase you don't reel in the catch of the day. *Tip: Don't forget to pack enough WATER.

 Campsite Set Up

 This one may be a obvious but it's worth repeating - if you plan on camping beside the ocean and not in a designated campsite, you'll need to be all over those tide times.
 There are plenty of apps that allow you to monitor precise movements so be sure to do your research before pitching your tent or setting up a campfire.
 Sand dunes are also something to steer clear of.
 Although they look cosy to nestle up next to, they actually pose a risk of shifting sand and rocks falling onto your site.
 Once you've found a nice flat spot, smooth out the sand with a rake to create an even surface - this will ensure you won't wake up on a hard sand mound or in a divot.

 Sand is obviously the thing that will cause you the most grief when camping on the beach.
 A few items you can take to help reduce the pain include: a dust pan and brush for sweeping out your tent, a doormat, sand stakes and baby powder.
 Surprisingly, if you apply baby powder to your sticky, sand covered body it will just fall straight off!
 No showers or aggressive towel rubbing needed.

-Note: Don't forget to pack plenty of sunscreen, beach activities and always remember to stash your trash.
+Note: Don't forget to pack plenty of sand pegs, sunscreen, beach activities and always remember to stash your trash.
 Ropes and anchors may also come in handy to tie down any loose ends when the wind picks up.

 If you have any other beach camping tips you'd like to share please, drop us a comment below!